28 Proven Ways to Get a Work Promotion Without Asking

 24. If You Want To Lead, Do It Before The Promotion

-You do not need an official invitation to be a leader; you can take the lead on many activities without encroaching on your manager’s authority or creating resentment with your teammates.
+You do not need an official invitation to be a leader; you can lead many activities without infringing on your manager’s authority or creating resentment among your teammates.

 • Organize work events and get-togethers